nextgis/docs_ngweb/source/quick_tutorial.rst

 After layers are loaded they should be added to a web map in web map properties page.
 Then a link to web map could be opened in a web browser.

-If there are many layers to add this operation will be easier performed with :ref:`NextGIS Manager <ngman_intro>`.